wildcatasr1051/gen711_final_project/README.md

 * Process paired-end sequences for quality scoring
 * Demultiplexing: sort individual samples comes from barcodes
 * Denoising: remove low quality sequencing and align pairs
-- Classified merged sequencing against Mitofish database Cutadapt was used to trim the paired-end sequences to remove the primer If kept, the alignments would be off due to the primers all being the same for each sequence Demux was used to create a visualized summary of the demultiplexed sequencing data This allowed the quality scores to be obtained for the Great Bay and Wells forward and reverse sequences seen on slide 13&14
+- Classified merged sequencing against "Mitofish database"
+- Cutadapt was used to trim the paired-end sequences to remove the primer If kept, the alignments would be off due to the primers all being the same for each sequence
+- Demux was used to create a visualized summary of the demultiplexed sequencing data This allowed the quality scores to be obtained for the Great Bay and Wells forward and reverse sequences seen on slide 13&14
 Denoising: sequencing errors were removed with Dada2 Metadata tabulate was used to make any metadata files viewable.
 Used to make sure the code for the files works and can be understood.